This release of Genesis R&D Foods incorporates many exciting new features. For an extensive list of changes and updates, please see the release notes.

 The rounding rules are summarized in this chart:

-The new DataLink add-on module allows users to connect their ingredient data from TraceGains and to the Genesis R&D database.
+The new DataLink add-on module allows users to connect their ingredient data from their TraceGains supplier portal with ingredients in the Genesis R&D database.